Mental health servicesin Australia

-The Australian Government funds a range of mental health-related services through the Medicare Benefits Schedule (MBS), and the Pharmaceutical Benefits Schedule (PBS)/Repatriation Pharmaceutical Benefits Schedule (RPBS).
-The Australian Government also funds a range of mainstream programmes and services which provide essential support for people with mental illness.
-These include income support, social and community support, disability services, workforce participation programmes, and housing assistance.
+The Australian Government funds a range of mental health-related services through the Medicare Benefits Schedule (MBS), and the Pharmaceutical Benefits Scheme (PBS)/Repatriation Pharmaceutical Benefits Scheme (RPBS).
+The Australian Government also funds a range of mainstream programs and services which provide essential support for people with mental illness.
+These include income support, social and community support, disability services, workforce participation programs, and housing assistance.

 The 2007 National Survey of Mental Health and Wellbeing collected data on mental health service access in the preceding 12 months.
-It was estimated that 35% of people with a 12-month mental disorder (1.1 million people) made use of mental health services (Slade et al. 2009).
+It was estimated that about a third (35%) of people with a 12-month mental disorder (1.1 million people) made use of mental health services (Slade et al. 2009).
 Of these:

-Of those who did not receive mental health care, 86% reported that they perceived having no need for any mental health care.
+Of those who did not receive mental health care, the majority (86%) reported that they perceived having no need for any mental health care.

-Mental health‑related services are provided in Australia in a variety of ways, including: hospitalisation and other residential care; hospital‑based outpatient services; community mental health care services; and consultations with both specialists and general practitioners (GPs).
+Mental health‑related services are provided in Australia in a variety of ways, including: admitted patient care in hospital and other residential care; hospital‑based outpatient services; community mental health care services; and consultations with both specialists and general practitioners (GPs).